raphaeljuwe/Runbook-for-Retail-Web-Application-ver.-2.0.0/README.md

 #### (1)	An iterative process of idea generation, prototyping, automation, presentation, information capturing, analysis and learning, defining the target Serverless Architecture (Have a fully serverless architecture involves removing the Azure VM instance).
 #### (2) Build separate, serverless version of the application, following a Step by Step Migration to Serverless Approach.
-#### (3) Migrate in chunks, avoiding large big-bang cutovers as far as possible.
-In the migration process, in the initial state of the migration the, public APIs are hosted on Azure, while the backend on-premises systems can be exposed as private APIs that are consumed only by microservices on Azure.
+#### (3) Migrate in chunks, avoiding large big-bang cutovers as far as possible, in the initial state of the migration the, public APIs are hosted on Azure, while the backend on-premises systems can be exposed as private APIs that are consumed only by microservices on Azure.
 #### (4) Choosing which features to migrate and when to migrate them is one of the most important decisions an organization will make during this stage of the project.
 When making this decision, an organization must take into account the web of dependencies between features.
 Some features might heavily depend on others to work correctly, while others might be fairly independent.
 The fewer dependencies a feature has, the easier it is to migrate.
 Create a plan to deploy your Azure resources, including the AKS clusters, using infrastructure as code (IaC).
 #### (5) Choose a platform to send all alerts for incidence management.
 #### (6) Implement best practices for team’s collaboration in the platform so that the actions/knowledge are captured.